binaryage/firequery/index.md

 ---

-### How to build FireQuery from sources
+### How to build FireQuery from source

-If you want to install latest addon from sources, you need to build it.
-It should be simple, but make sure you have these tools on your paths:
+If you want to install the addon from the latest source, you need to build it.
+It should be simple, but make sure you have these tools in your path:

 * git
 * zip